-US dietitians: 1.0 CE from CDR – pending.
+US dietitians: CE from CDR is unavailable for this webinar.
 CPD/CEU hours are applicable for Australia and New Zealand dietitians.
 Check your local country requirements to see if you can claim for continuing education.
 To obtain your CEU certificate/certificate of attendance, click the ‘Get it now’ button and follow the prompts to register.
 Then go to your Dashboard on your Dietitian Connection account and download the certificate for this webinar.

 About the webinar: